PurpleGuitar/python-kickstart-project/docs/kickstart.md

 # Virtual Environment

 Virtual environment management is automatic.
-Update `requirements.txt` to add or remove libraries, and the makefile commands will automatically call `venv` and `pip` as needed to update the environment.
+Add or remove libraries in the `[dependency-groups]` section of `pyproject.toml`, and the makefile commands will automatically call `venv` and `pip` as needed to update the environment.

+Dependencies are declared as a PEP 735 dependency group and installed with `pip install --group dev`, which requires pip 25.1 or newer.
+There is no `requirements.txt`.

 # Python version